Overview

 Have a clinical doctorate or PhD degree or its equivalent and must plan to conduct interdisciplinary basic, translational, behavioral, clinical, and/or health-services research relevant to women's health.

-Assistant Professor (CHS or Tenure, in rank ≤ 8 years; have no more than eight years of research or research training experience beyond last doctoral degree; excepting those who may have had a career hiatus due to family responsibilities or uniformed service).
-It is acceptable to have a non-faculty title at the time of the application (e.g., post-doctoral fellow, assistant scientist, clinical instructor) as long as the applicant will be promoted to Assistant Professor by the anticipated appointment date.
+It is acceptable to have a non-faculty title at the time of the application (e.g., post-doctoral fellow, assistant scientist, clinical instructor) as long as the applicant will be promoted to assistant professor by the anticipated appointment date.

-Not currently a PDs/PIs or ever been a PDs/PIs on any NIH-funded research project grant (or equivalent federal peer-reviewed research grant) that exceeds $100,000 in direct costs per year, or have been a PD/PI on a Center (P50, P60, P20, P30, U54) grant or subproject of a Program Project (P01), individual career development (K-series) award, or independent research project grant awards (R01) or equivalent.
+Not be or have been a PD/PI on a Center (P50, P60, P20, P30, U54) grant or subproject of a Program Project (P01), individual career development (K-series) award, or independent research project grant awards (R01) or equivalent.

 How to Apply: